rlazoti/rlazoti.github.com/_posts/2013-02-23-why-and-how-i-migrated-from-wordpress-to-jekyll.md

 ##How moving into Jekyll
 First thing I did was install the <a href="http://www.wordpress.org/extend/plugins/disqus-comment-system/" target="_blank">Disqus plugin</a> and migrate all comments into it, this allowed me to keep my comment history and use them easily into Jekyll.

-Second I expoted all my posts in a XML file and used <a href="https://github.com/thomasf/exitwp" target="_blank">Exitwp tool</a> to convert my wordpress blog to jekyll.
-I had only to modify the image url in all posts and change syntax highlighting tag used in wordpress for liquid tag.
+Second I expoted all my blog in a XML file and used <a href="https://github.com/thomasf/exitwp" target="_blank">Exitwp tool</a> to convert my wordpress blog to jekyll.
+I had only to modify the image url in all posts and change syntax highlighting tag used in wordpress for liquid tag (pygments).

-Ultimately I had to look for a new theme and I found the <a href="https://github.com/holman/left" target="_blank">Left theme</a> for Jekyll develop by <a href="http://zachholman.com" target="_blank">Zach Holman</a> and I decided to use it as a base for my own new theme.
+Ultimately I had to look for a new theme, I found the <a href="https://github.com/holman/left" target="_blank">Left theme</a> for Jekyll develop by <a href="http://zachholman.com" target="_blank">Zach Holman</a> so I decided to use it as a base for my own new theme.

 ##Hosting on Github Pages
 Well, hosting static content in <a href="http://pages.github.com" target="_blank">Github Pages</a> is a piece of cake and it's completely free.
 I just had to create a new repository there and send (git push) my files to it.
-It's super easy. :)
+It's super easy! :)

 I've used the pages below to understand how to use Jekyll with Github Pages and how to set up my own domain.